decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 •	Specifying any additional funding needed from the Decred Treasury on a match basis in order to cement the financial contribution of the co-development partner,

+_(4) Process - Decred Evangelists:_

-_(4) Decred Evangelists shall post fully worked-up proposals to the stakeholder community on Politeia including the following information:_
+Decred evangelists shall post fully worked-up proposals to the stakeholder community on Politeia including the following information:

 •	Name of project partner, e.g. Apple